xbcsmith/epr-workshop/01-intro/04-epr.md

 level, EPR serves as a centralized system that systematically captures events stemming from tasks executed within a pipeline.
 These events are subsequently dispatched to a designated message queue.
-EPR introduces the concept of "watchers," additional services that diligently monitor the message queue for events of particular interest.
-These watchers spring into action when specific events align with predefined criteria.
+EPR introduces the concept of "watchers", additional services that monitor the message queue for events of particular interest.
+Upon detecting such events, the watcher executes predefined logic.
+For instance, a typical watcher might activate webhooks upon recognizing particular events.

 ## Functionality